petitioner/HE.CNNinfer/CNNinference/README.md

 # ./CNNinference
 ```

-You can change the source codes and then repeat above lines to debug your own programming.
+You can change the source codes and then repeat the above lines to debug your own project.

 ## Running a test source code